lipan07/Reuse-V3/SHARE_FEATURE_GUIDE.md

 #### 1. **components/ProductDetailsPage.js**

-- Added `Share` import from React Native
+- Added `Share` and `BackHandler` imports from React Native
 - Added `handleShare` function to generate and share product links
+- Added device back button handler to prevent app from closing when opened via deep link
 - Updated UI to include share button next to like button
 - Modified to handle both navigation params and deep link params